3liud/Recommendations-with-IBM/README.md

 # Recommendations-with-IBM
-## The project motivation si to analyse user reading behaviros on IBM watson studio data on user - artcile interactions and build a recommendation sytem.
+## The project motivation is to analyze user reading behaviros on IBM watson studio data on user - artcile interactions and build a recommendation sytem.
 The recommended articles are most likely to be relevant to the user.

 # Data